TULiberalArts/Geography-and-Urban-Studies/pages/next-stops.md

 - [Darion Porter](https://liberalarts.temple.edu/news/darion-porter)<br/>
   Research Assistant with the Public Health Management Corporation<br/>
-  B.A. in Environmental Studies from temple in 2017<br/>
+  B.A. in Environmental Studies from Temple in 2017<br/>

 - [Yuan Huang](https://liberalarts.temple.edu/news/alumni-spotlight-yuan-huang)<br/>
   Assistant Policy Director for the City of Philadelphia Mayor’s Office of Policy<br/>